 Select Page

-On Twitter recently (sorry, I can’t bring myself to call it ‘X’) there was a thread about managing Windows Services using GP.
-The poster talked about using the setting area under Computer Configuration\Policies\Windows Settings\Security Settings\System Services to manage Windows Service startup settings (e.g. Automatic, Disabled, Manual, etc.), as shown here:
+On Twitter (sorry, I can’t bring myself to call it ‘X’) there was a thread about managing Windows Services using GP.
+The poster talked about using the setting area under Computer Configuration\Policies\Windows Settings\Security Settings\System Services to control Windows Service startup settings (e.g. Automatic, Disabled, Manual, etc.), as shown here:

 Managing Windows Services via Policies

-As with many things in Group Policy land, there are multiple ways to solve a problem.
-GP Preferences introduced Windows Service control under Computer Configuration\Preferences\Control Panel Settings\Services, with a different set of capabilities:
+As with many things in Group Policy land, there are multiple ways to solve a problem–some better than others.
+GP Preferences introduced Windows Service control under Computer Configuration\Preferences\Control Panel Settings\Services, with a different set of capabilities from the legacy System Services area:

 Managing Services with GP Preferences